botpress/solutions/custom solutions/Send message to user using API [Intersection API]/README.md

 ## Overview

-Use this solution to send a message to the user using backend APIs
+Use this solution to send a message to the user using backend API calls

 ## How to Install